OpenEvalProject/evals/manuscripts/elife-63300/v1/manuscript.md

 We were surprised to detect SUMOylated PIE-1 in adult hermaphrodites but not in embryos.
 Previous studies had only detected PIE-1 protein within embryonic germ cells and proximal oocytes of adult hermaphrodites (Reese et al., 2000; Tenenhaus et al., 1998).
 We therefore monitored PIE-1::GFP expressed from the endogenous pie-1 locus (Kim et al., 2014).
 As expected, in embryonic germ cells, PIE-1::GFP localized to nuclei, cytoplasm, and cytoplasmic P granules (i.e., P-lineage; Figure 1—figure supplement 3; Mello et al., 1996; Reese et al., 2000; Tenenhaus et al., 1998).
 In the adult pachytene germline, we found that PIE-1::GFP co-localized with chromosomes (as monitored by co-localization with mCherry histone H2B) and PIE-1 protein levels appeared to gradually increase during oocyte maturation (Figure 1G and Figure 1—figure supplement 3).
 These findings suggest that SUMOylation of PIE-1 occurs within a heretofore unexplored zone of PIE-1 expression within the maternal germline.

-## PIE-1 SUMOylation and SUMO pathway factors function together to promote fertility and embryonic development
+### PIE-1 SUMOylation and SUMO pathway factors function together to promote fertility and embryonic development

 To investigate the functional consequences of the K68R lesion, we performed a genetic complementation test with a previously described null allele, pie-1(zu154).
 In early embryos, maternal PIE-1 promotes the germ cell fate of the P2 blastomere and prevents P2 from adopting the endoderm and mesoderm fates of its somatic sister blastomere, EMS (Mello et al., 1992).
 Hermaphrodite worms homozygous for the loss-of-function pie-1(zu154) allele are fertile, but 100% of their embryos arrest development with extra pharyngeal and intestinal cells (Mello et al., 1992).
 By contrast, we found that most homozygous PIE-1(K68R) animals produce viable and fertile progeny but exhibit reduced fertility and increased embryonic lethality (Figure 2A and B), suggesting that the K68R lesion causes a partial loss of PIE-1 function.
 Consistent with this idea, further lowering pie-1 activity by placing the K68R allele over pie-1(zu154) dramatically enhanced the deficits in fertility (Figure 2A) and in embryo viability (Figure 2B).
 For example, about 11% of embryos produced by trans-heterozygotes failed to hatch (Figure 2B).
 When we examined a subset of the dead embryos by light microscopy, we found that 64% (14/22) arrested development with supernumerary intestinal cells, a hallmark of pie-1 loss of function (Mello et al., 1992).
 Thus, PIE-1(K68R) exhibits a partial loss of PIE-1 function.

 ![Figure 2.](https://cdn.elifesciences.org/articles/63300/elife-63300-fig2-v1.jpg)

-**Figure 2.:** pie-1 and SUMO pathway.(A) Brood size analysis and (B) embryonic lethality of wild-type (N2), pie-1(ne4303[K68R]), pie-1(zu154)/qC-1, and pie-1(ne4303[K68R])/pie-1(zu154).
+**Figure 2.:** (A) Brood size analysis and (B) embryonic lethality of wild-type (N2), pie-1(ne4303[K68R]), pie-1(zu154)/qC-1, and pie-1(ne4303[K68R])/pie-1(zu154).
 Statistical significance was determined by Wilcoxon-Mann-Whitney test: *p≤0.05; **p≤0.01; ****p≤0.0001.
 (C) Tests of genetic interactions between pie-1 and SUMO pathway mutants.
 Bar graphs show the percentage of dead embryos (gray) and percentage of dead embryos with extra intestine (yellow) among ‘n’ embryos scored.
 (D) Partial sequence alignment of UBC enzymes, including C. elegans UBC-9.
 Residues conserved in all UBC proteins are shown in red.
 Temperature-sensitive (ts) alleles of yeast Cdc34 result from mutations in highly conserved residues (blue boxes).
 Mutating the proline resides (P69S and P73S) resulted in non-conditional lethality in C. elegans.
 A G56R mutation in C. elegans UBC-9 caused a ts phenotype.
 (E) Location of the G56R mutation introduced into the endogenous ubc-9 gene by CRISPR genome editing.
-(F) Genetic interaction between pie-1 and ubc-9(ne4446[G56R]) allele at 25°C. Bar graphs show the percentage of embryos with extra intestine among ‘n’ embryos scored.Figure 2—source data 1.
+(F) Genetic interaction between pie-1 and ubc-9(ne4446[G56R]) allele at 25°C. Bar graphs show the percentage of embryos with extra intestine among ‘n’ embryos scored.

 We reasoned that if the loss of SUMOylation is responsible for the hypomorphic phenotype of PIE-1(K68R) animals, then compromising the SUMO machinery might cause similar synthetic genetic interactions.
 To test this idea, we depleted the activity of each SUMO pathway gene by RNAi beginning at the L4 larval stage in wild-type and pie-1(zu154)/+ heterozygotes.
 RNAi at the L4 stage allows the worms to produce fertilized embryos depleted of SUMO activity.
 When exposed to control RNAi, both wild-type and pie-1(zu154) heterozygous worms produce 100% viable embryos (Figure 2C).
 RNAi targeting SUMO pathway factors (smo-1, gei-17, or ubc-9) caused wild-type and pie-1(zu154) heterozygous worms to make dead embryos.
 Whereas only 2–20% of embryos in the wild-type background made extra intestine, about 75% of embryos made by the pie-1(zu154) heterozygous worms arrested with extra intestinal cells (Figure 2C).
 The synergy between gei-17 and pie-1(zu154) was particularly striking: whereas gei-17(RNAi) in wild-type worms caused only 20% embryonic lethality, gei-17(RNAi) in pie-1/+ worms caused 82% of embryos to arrest development and 94% of these produced extra intestinal cells (Figure 2C).

 In an effort to create temperature-sensitive (ts) alleles of endogenous ubc-9, we used genome editing to introduce point mutations corresponding to ts alleles of yeast ubc9 (Figure 2D and E; Betting and Seufert, 1996; Prendergast et al., 1995).
 One allele, ubc-9(ne4446), which encodes a G56R amino acid substitution, resulted in worms that were viable and fertile at the permissive temperature of 15°C, but inviable when shifted to the non-permissive temperature of 25°C. Some of the temperature-sensitive phenotypes of this allele can be reversed by shifting worms back to the permissive temperature (data not shown).
 When shifted to 25°C beginning at the L4 stage, ubc-9(ne4446[G56R]) worms developed into fertile adults that produced 100% dead embryos (n = 332) with defective body morphology but well-differentiated tissues.
 About 15% of ubc-9(ne4446[G56R]) embryos arrested with extra intestinal cells, consistent with previous studies showing that in smo-1(RNAi) and ubc-9(RNAi) embryos, the P2 blastomere expresses EMS-like cell lineage patterns, a pie-1 mutant phenotype (Santella et al., 2016).
 Strikingly, the proportion of arrested embryos with a pie-1-like phenotype was doubled when G56R homozygotes were shifted to 25°C in a heterozygous pie-1(zu154)/+ background (Figure 2F), supporting the idea that SUMO promotes the activity of PIE-1 in protecting the embryonic germline.

-## HDA-1 is SUMOylated in the adult
+### HDA-1 is SUMOylated in the adult

 The finding that PIE-1 interacts with UBC-9, SMO-1, and GEI-17 in the yeast two-hybrid assay (Figure 1A and Supplementary file 1) raises the possibility that PIE-1 recruits the SUMO machinery to regulate its targets.
 If so, then one way to address the SUMO-dependent functions of PIE-1 is to search for proteins that are modified by SUMO in a PIE-1-dependent manner.
 To do this, we used RNAi to deplete PIE-1 from a synchronous population of young adult his10::smo-1 animals.
 As controls, we used RNAi targeting smo-1 and an empty RNAi vector (L4440).
 The depletion of PIE-1 and SMO-1 was monitored by western blot (Figure 3A).
 Ni-affinity chromatography followed by MS revealed 328 proteins that were reduced to a similar extent in lysates from both pie-1(RNAi) and smo-1(RNAi) animals (orange dots in Figure 3B and Supplementary file 4).
 Among this group of PIE-1-dependent SUMO targets, HDA-1 caught our attention because a previous study identified the nucleosome remodeling and deacetylase (NuRD) complex, including HDA-1/HDAC1 and its binding partners LET-418/Mi-2 and MEP-1, as potential targets of PIE-1 regulation (Unhavaithaya et al., 2002).

 ![Figure 3.](https://cdn.elifesciences.org/articles/63300/elife-63300-fig3-v1.jpg)

 **Figure 3.:** (A) Western blot showing relative levels of SUMOylation in HIS10::SMO-1 worms treated with control (L4440), pie-1(RNAi), or smo-1(RNAi).
 (B) Scatter plot comparing the levels of SUMOylated proteins in pie-1(RNAi) worms (x axis) and smo-1(RNAi) worms (y axis).
 Eluates from affinity chromatography of control, pie-1(RNAi), and smo-1(RNAi) lysates were analyzed by mass spectrometry.
 The log of the difference between spectral counts in control and mutant was plotted for each protein.
 Positive values represent proteins whose spectral counts were reduced in pie-(RNAi) and smo-1(RNAi).
 Negative values on the x axis represent proteins whose spectral counts increased in pie-1(RNAi) compared to control.
 Dashed lines indicate the position of a 1.5-fold difference between the changes in smo-1(RNAi) and pie-1(RNAi) worms.
 A full list of PIE-1-dependent SUMO targets is provided in Supplementary file 4.
 (C and D) Western blot analyses of SUMOylated HDA-1 (C) or MEP-1 (D) enriched from embryo (yellow background) or adult (blue background) lysates of wild-type, pie-1, or smo-1 mutants.
 Ni-NTA pull-downs are outlined by dashed red boxes.
-Black triangles indicate SUMOylated proteins; white triangles indicate unmodified proteins.Figure 3—source data 1.
+Black triangles indicate SUMOylated proteins; white triangles indicate unmodified proteins.

 To directly explore the possibility that PIE-1 promotes the SUMOylation of HDA-1 and MEP-1, we used Ni-affinity chromatography followed by western blotting.
 To monitor SUMOylation of MEP-1, we used CRISPR to insert tandem gfp and 3xflag coding sequences into the mep-1 gene—i.e., mep-1::gfp::tev::3xflag (mep-1::gtf).
 For HDA-1 detection, we used a previously validated antibody (Beurton et al., 2019).
 Western blot analyses of eluates from Ni-affinity chromatography experiments revealed that slowly migrating isoforms of HDA-1 (Figure 3C, lanes 11 and 16) were present in adult his10::smo-1 lysates, but absent from embryo lysates (Figure 3C, lane 5).
 By contrast, slowly migrating MEP-1 isoforms were present in both embryos and adults (Figure 3D, lanes 5, 11, and 16).
 These modified HDA-1 and MEP-1 isoforms were ~12 kD larger than unmodified HDA-1 and MEP-1, were only enriched by Ni-affinity chromatography of his10::smo-1 lysates, and were not detected in lysates prepared from smo-1(RNAi) worms (Figure 3C and D, lane 18), suggesting that the larger isoforms result from SUMOylation.

 SUMOylated HDA-1 was not detected in extracts from pie-1(RNAi) adults (Figure 3C, lane 17) and appeared reduced in adult extracts from homozygous mutant animals expressing PIE-1(K68R) (Figure 3C, compare lanes 11 and 12).
 In contrast, MEP-1 SUMOylation was unaffected by genetic perturbations of pie-1 (Figure 3D, lanes 5, 12, and 17).
 Thus, SUMOylation of HDA-1 occurs only in adults and appears to depend—at least partly—on pie-1 activity and PIE-1 SUMOylation.

-## PIE-1 SUMOylation promotes formation of an adult germline MEP-1/HDA-1 complex
+### PIE-1 SUMOylation promotes formation of an adult germline MEP-1/HDA-1 complex

 To address whether PIE-1 SUMOylation modulates the interaction of HDA-1 with other NuRD complex components, we immunoprecipitated MEP-1::GTF from early embryo and adult lysates using a GFP-binding protein (GBP) nanobody (Rothbauer et al., 2008) and detected LET-418 or HDA-1 by western blot.
 In embryo extracts, where PIE-1 and HDA-1 are not modified by SUMO, MEP-1 interacted with both LET-418 and HDA-1 (Figure 4, lanes 10 and 11).
 These robust interactions were not affected by the PIE-1(K68R) mutation (Figure 4, lane 12).
 In adult lysates, MEP-1 interacted robustly with LET-418, but only weakly with HDA-1 (Figure 4, lanes 22, 23, and 30).
 Despite a co-migrating background band present in control IPs from animals without MEP-1::GTF (see Figure 4, lanes 7, 8, and 9 longer exposures), this weak interaction between HDA-1 and MEP-1 was reproducibly detected, required both smo-1 and pie-1 activity (Figure 4, lanes 31 and 32), and was reduced in PIE-1(K68R) mutants (Figure 4, lane 24).
 Thus, SUMOylation of PIE-1 promotes a difficult to detect but reproducible interaction between HDA-1 and MEP-1 in the adult germline, but is not required for their much more robustly detected interaction in embryos.
 Given the transient nature of the SUMO modification, it is worth noting that if the interaction between HDA-1 and MEP-1 in adults requires the continued presence of HDA-1-SUMO, then our IP assays would likely underestimate the in vivo levels of the protein complex (see Discussion).